 The introduction of new remote sensing technology and portable digital data recording units will improve surveillance and the accuracy of data entry enhancing the quality of decision making.
+These technologies will be reported on in Final Project Report BA11025.

 The question of latency or symptomless infection remains unresolved and must be answered before the decision to proceed with eradication is made.
 Field investigations by Dr John Thomas have found instances where symptoms of Bunchy Top have appeared on neighbouring plants many months after the destruction of the infected plant.
 This raises the possibility that a symptomless but infective plant - one with latent infection may be present.